xijunlee/Learning-to-Optimize-Arxiv/README.md

 Email: Yuan.Mingxuan@huawei.com, zhenhuiling2@huawei.com, xijun.li@huawei.com

-Mingxuan Yuan and Huiling Zhen are with Huawei Noah's Ark Lab
+Mingxuan Yuan, Huiling Zhen and Xijun Li are with Huawei Noah's Ark Lab

-Xijun Li is with Huawei Noah's Ark Lab and MIRA Lab of USTC

 Thanks to all authors for contributing their notes, here we have: